-A user logoff timeout can be set in the system.
+A user logoff timeout is defined in the system.
 If the time between any two user actions, e.g, entering a value or changing screens, exceeds this logoff time, the user is automatically logged off.
 The user must then log on again to continue to operate objects assigned password protection.